vovavasylyna/website/posts/how-to-get-ready-for-adobe-analytics-certification-exam.md

 Adobe Analytics (AA) is a powerful and flexible enterprise-grade web analytics tool.
 It is similar to Google Analytics, but the latter is said to be easier for beginners to learn.

 AA certifications cost $125 or $225 depending on the certification level, i.e. Professional або Expert.
-The exam takes 2,5 hour, а прохідний бал становить 31 із 50 запитань and you'll have to get a minimum score of 31 out of 50 total.
+The exam takes 2,5 hour, and you'll have to get a minimum score of 31 out of 50 total.

 A couple of things to note here:
 * I'm talking here about [Adobe Analytics Business Practitioner Professional](https://experienceleague.adobe.com/docs/certification/program/technical-certifications/aa/aa-professional/aa-p-business.html), not [the Expert](https://experienceleague.adobe.com/docs/certification/program/technical-certifications/aa/aa-expert/aa-e-business.html?lang=en);